 GLOBAL MARKETS-Shares drop, gold surges as investors scurry for safety

-"There is lots of bad news on the coronavirus front with the total number of new cases still rising," AMP chief economist Shane Oliver wrote in a note.
-"Of course, there is much uncertainty about the case data, new cases outside China still looks to be trending up and the economic flow on has further to go with the Chinese economy likely to have contracted in the March quarter."

-The virus has killed 2,442 people in China, which has reported 76,936 cases, and slammed the brakes on the world's second largest economy.
+The virus has killed 2,592 people in China, which has reported 77,150 cases and slammed the brakes on the world's second-largest economy.
 It has spread to some 28 other countries and territories, with a death toll of around two dozen, according to a Reuters tally.

 Economists have roundly downgraded growth forecasts for China as well as the world as travel restrictions and lockdowns have already hit tourism, supply chain and factory output in a number of countries.
 Oxford Economics estimated world economic output growth would fall to nearly zero in the first half of 2020 if the coronavirus outbreak became a global pandemic.

-As investors wagered central banks would step in with policy stimulus to support economic growth U.S. Fed fund futures surged signaling more rate cuts later this year.
+'MESSY DATA RELEASES' As investors wagered central banks would step in with policy stimulus to support economic growth U.S. Fed fund futures surged signalling more rate cuts later this year.

-In response, the dollar fell for a second straight session on Monday against the yen to be last at 111.48.
-The dollar's losses began on Friday after data showed American business activity stalled in February, signalling a contraction for the first time since 2016.
+The dollar paused at 111.58 against the Japanese yen <JPY+> after falling steeply on Friday.
+The losses came as data showed American business activity stalled in February, signalling a contraction for the first time since 2016.
 The manufacturing sector also clocked its lowest reading since August.

 "We are likely entering a period of messy and potentially misleading data releases," Catril said.
 "The U.S. had a bad data day, but we think that is just a taste of what is yet to come with other major economies likely to show bad economic numbers too."

 The won has fallen more than 4.5% on the dollar so far this year.
-It was last down 0.9% at 1,217.33 after hitting its weakest since August 2019.
-In commodities, oil prices slid as investors fretted about crude demand being pinched by the impact of the coronavirus outbreak, while leading producers appeared to be in no rush to curb output.
+It was last down 1% at 1,219.06 after hitting its weakest since August 2019.
+In commodities, oil prices slid as investors fretted about crude demand being pinched by the impact of the coronavirus outbreak while leading producers appeared to be in no rush to curb output.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)